ECONOMY

 Far higher ease of doing business as compared to the rest of India; export promotion council seeks removal of taxes and other such barriers for future growth

-Export from (SEZs) rose 18 per cent in 2017-18, due to progress in terms of clearances and facilities.
+Export from Special Economic Zones (SEZs) rose 18 per cent in 2017-18, due to progress in terms of clearances and facilities.

 In the SEZs, single-window clearance, approachable development commissioners and approval for new units or changes in the Letter of Permission at monthly meetings of unit approval committees are given as reasons for the higher 'Ease of Doing Business'.
 As against business in the DTA, where one has to deal with multiple authorities and departments.